-Paul Stamets is an inspirational mycologist with an entrepreneurial slant.
-Fungi, he believes, are not merely the humble enliveners of pasta, pizzas and English breakfasts, but have the potential to solve a range of environmental problems.
+Imagine an organism that feeds you, heals you, reveals secrets of the universe and could help save the planet.
+Fungi, are not merely the humble enliveners of pasta, pizzas and English breakfasts, but have the potential to solve a range of environmental problems.

 Chris Moss has been writing on travel, tech, sex, food, art and books for nearly two decades.
 He co-founded street paper Hecho en Buenos Aires, writes regularly for the Guardian and Telegraph newspapers, and is now writing a thriller set in Andalusia.

 This project has been selected as part of NatureFutures, a new storytelling project that maps the innovations in wildlife, biodiversity and citizen science and the biologists, engineers, designers and entrepreneurs behind them.
 Atlas of the Future is excited to partner with the Ministry of Territory and Sustainability of the Government of Catalonia.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.